Fall 2026 Risk Management & Insurance (RMI) Courses

 Introduces the theory and practice of strategic risk management in volatile, uncertain, complex, and ambiguous conditions that increasingly characterize corporate risks.
 Identify critical risks (climate, reputational, regulatory, disruptive technologies) to a firm, and develop strategies to increase resilience and thrive.

-Angela Blair RISK 6809: Property & Casualty Insurance
+Angela Blair RISK 6809: Principles of Risk Management & Insurance

 Angela Blair – Online